CIS565-Fall-2022/Project2-Stream-Compaction/INSTRUCTION.md

 ## Part 5: Why is my GPU approach so slow?
 (Extra Credit) (+5)

-If you implement your efficient scan version following the slides closely, there's a good chance that you are getting an "efficient" gpu scan that is actually not that efficient -- it is slower than my cpu approach?
+If you implement your efficient scan version following the slides closely, there's a good chance that you are getting an "efficient" gpu scan that is actually not that efficient -- it is slower than the cpu approach?

-Though it is totally acceptable for this assignment.
-Besides explain the reason of this phenomena, you are encouraged try to upgrade your work-efficient gpu scan.
+Though it is totally acceptable for this assignment, In addition to explain the reason of this phenomena, you are encouraged to try to upgrade your work-efficient gpu scan.

-Thinking about this may lead you to an aha moment:
+Thinking about these may lead you to an aha moment:
 - What is the occupancy at a deeper level in the upper/down sweep?
 Are most threads actually working?
 - Are you always launching the same number of blocks throughout each level of the upper/down sweep?
 - If some threads are being lazy, can we do an early termination on them?
 - How can I compact the threads?
 What should I modify to keep the remaining threads still working correctly?

-Keep in mind this optimization won't need you change a lot of your code structions.
+Keep in mind this optimization won't need you change a lot of your code structures.
 It's all about some index calculation hacks.

 If you don't run into the slower gpu approach.